argonaut-io/argonaut/README.md

 ### Features

-* Lenses are partial lenses for product and sum types, in particular for viewing and updating values of the `Json` sum type.
+* Lenses and partial lenses for product and sum types, in particular for viewing and updating values of the `Json` sum type.
 * A zipper (`com.ephox.argonaut.Cursor`) for traversing and updating a `Json` data structure.
 * A traversal data structure (`com.ephox.argonaut.Shift`) that tracks its history of visited positions with an underlying cursor.
 * A pretty-printer for outputting JSON values.